microsoft/pycon/README.md

 <small>Activity must be initiated at the booth and completed before leaving booth #301.</small>

 ## 🎮 Sign up for raffle, **you could win an Xbox!** (+30 seconds)
 C'mon!
-Try to win a game console, on us. **Winner announced Saturday 18th, 12:05pm at booth 301**
+Try to win a game console, on us. **Winner announced Saturday 18th, 12:05pm at booth 301** [Raffle Link - https://aka.ms/Pycon24Raffle](https://aka.ms/Pycon24Raffle)

 ## PyCon 2024 Presentation Schedule